We log anonymous usage statistics. Please read the privacy information for details.

 We ask authors to be cautious about self citations.
 Previous publications should be cited where appropriate but excessive self-citation should be avoided.
 In particular in cases of excessive self-citations editors may ask to delete individual self-citations in case they are not considered as relevant and substantial.

 Reviews give a critical overview of recent publications and comprehensive state-of-the-art knowledge on a specific topic/topic area in landscape (ecological) research.
 Reviews elaborate major research questions, indicate research gaps, and suggest future research directions.
 They typically base on a web-based database survey and analysis to grab the state of the art comprehensively.
+Reviews are typically between 8.000 and 12.000 words, including manuscript text and references.

 Ideas present new concepts, methods, methodologies, models, approaches, or theoretical aspects in landscape (ecological) that should be further discussed within the scientific community.
 There are no restrictions to the structure of Ideas presented, but submissions must clearly present what the novelty is.
 Ideas need to be well derived from recent literature.
 Furthermore, advantages and disadvantages of the presented Idea must be discussed.
+Ideas should be up to 6.000 words, including manuscript text and references (30-60 references as a guideline).